For instructions on setting up the Version Control System of your choice, please expand the one desired below:

 GitHub Event Handlers

 Setting up the integration in ShortcutOnly Admins and Owners can activate this integration in Shortcut.
-In the Shortcut app, click the User icon in the upper right corner, click Integrations, and then click GitLab.
+In the Shortcut app, click the Integrations option in the lower left corner of the UI, and then click GitLab.
 Click the Slider to enable, then copy the GitLab Payload URL and open your GitLab account.

 - Push Events